00mjk/dotfiles-20/README.md

      the official website, and the same script can be used for updating it later
 1. **mosh**: the mobile shell (<https://mosh.org>), for more flexible SSH sessions on flaky connections: `./scripts/mosh`

+## The mob-programming script

+`./scripts/mob` will provide a handy pomodoro timer to take turns during mob programming sessions.
+Credits: @carloscalzo.